lampame/LampaC/SUBMODULE_UPDATES.md

 ### Permissions
 Both workflows require:
-- `contents: write` - To commit changes
+- `contents: write` - To commit and push changes
-- `pull-requests: write` - To create pull requests

 ## Benefits

 1. **Automation**: No manual intervention needed for regular updates
-2. **Review Process**: All updates go through pull request review
+2. **Direct Updates**: Submodules update immediately without review process
 3. **Documentation**: Automatic commit messages show what was updated
 4. **Safety**: Only commits when there are actual changes
 5. **Transparency**: Full audit trail of all submodule updates
+6. **No Review Required**: Updates happen automatically

 ## Security Notes

 - Workflows use `GITHUB_TOKEN` with minimal required permissions
 - All commits are signed by `github-actions[bot]`
-- Pull requests require proper review before merging
-- Automatic branch deletion after PR is merged
+- Updates are pushed directly to main branch
+- Only committed changes are pushed to repository

 ## Troubleshooting